kenwoodp/mantel-group-task/README.md

 -Including tests to demonstrate that the code is working.

 ## Tech Stack Used
-I chose to complete the task using JavaScript, testing was done using the 3rd party testing library, Jest (https://jestjs.io/).
+I chose to complete the task using JavaScript, testing was done using the 3rd party testing library, [Jest](https://jestjs.io/).

 ### Enjoy!